suriyaram38/SPORTSSTATS-120-YEARS-OLYMPIC-DATASETS-ANALYSIS/README.md

 ## Data Analysis

 Each of the hypotheses were then validated, and along with it some of the initial questions that I raised during EDA were also answered.
 The medal winning trend on a sport, gender and seasonal level was taken and my understanding of the data was more refined.
 A presentation on the entire workflow of the project is found [here](https://github.com/suriyaram38/SportsStats-120-years-Olympic-Datasets-Analysis/blob/4b2dbf8cabd78b55d430e0ec2404de4a2faa8e3a/Final%20Presentation-%20SportsStats%20Dataset%20Analytics.pdf) and all the queries for each of the scenarios can be found [here](https://github.com/suriyaram38/SportsStats-120-years-Olympic-Datasets-Analysis/blob/1308a44e939e77cb2eec17ded6d97fd18a091e32/SQL%20Syntax-%20Data%20Analysis)

+## Further work that can be done

+There are a lot of other relationships left to explore.
+For example, looking at the top 10 sports of the countries, they have something to do with the popularity and cultural significance in the country.
+We can also do a historical analysis and the journey of a specific country, looking at their star athletes’ performances, explore some interesting incidents and stats, etc.

+## The Conclusion

+The dataset offers limitless possibilities for analysis for sports buffs, healthcare professionals and people interested in trivia and history.
+I was able to do a detailed trend analysis for United States, Great Britain, France and Germany.
+The US won most medals because they sent most participants.
+Majority of the medals are concentrated in a select few sports.
+There is an up-down trajectory in the medals won across history curve because of difference in seasonal games and participation.
+Irrespective of sex, most of the sports that contribute to top medal winning counts are similar.